Dendrobium: Description

 Dendrobium species are mostly epiphytic, or lithophytic although a few species are terrestrial.
 They are sympodial herbs with cylindrical roots usually arising from the base of a pseudobulb.
 The pseudobulbs, when present, are hard, sometimes cane-like, cylindrical or cone-shaped and more or less covered with the bases of the leaves.
 There are from one to many leaves arranged in two ranks, the leaves varying in shape from linear to oblong, sometimes cylindrical but never channelled or grooved.
 They are usually much longer than wide and last for only a single season.

 Between one and a large number of resupinate or non-resupinate flowers are arranged along an unbranched flowering stem and may be short or long-lived.
 The flowers may be white, green, yellow, or pink to purple, often with contrasting colours in the labellum.
 The sepals and petals are usually free from and more or less similar to each other but markedly different from the labellum.
 The labellum is more or less egg-shaped, with the narrower end towards the base and flanks the column.
 There is often a callus consisting of narrow, parallel ridges, in the centre of the labellum.

 Taxonomy and naming

 The genus Dendrobium was first formally described in 1799 by Olof Swartz and the description was published in Nova Acta Regiae Societatis Scientiarum Upsaliensis.
 The name Dendrobium is derived from the ancient Greek words dendron meaning "tree" and bios meaning "life", referring to the epiphytic habit of most species.

-In 1981, Friedrich Brieger reclassified all terete-leaved dendrobiums from Australia and New Guinea into a new genus, Dockrillia and in 2002 David Jones and Mark Clements separated the genus into smaller genera, including Thelychiton, Tropilis, Vappodes and Winika but all of these genera are regarded as synonyms by the World Checklist of Selected Plant Families.
+In 1981, Friedrich Brieger reclassified all terete-leaved dendrobiums from Australia and New Guinea into a new genus Dockrillia, and in 2002 David Jones and Mark Clements separated the genus into smaller genera, including Thelychiton, Tropilis, Vappodes and Winika, but all of these genera are regarded as synonyms by the World Checklist of Selected Plant Families.

 Sections

-In 2009, the online Flora of China divided the genus into the following sections:
+The genus Dendrobium was first divided into sections for infrageneric classification by Rudolf Schlechter in 1911–1914 based on morphological characteristics.
+Later on DNA markers were used to define the sections from work by Yukawa and colleagues from 1993 to 2001.